Ayushhh26/Horizon-Techfolio/README.md

 MIT License - see LICENSE file for details

+## Documentation

+For detailed documentation, see the `/docs` directory:
+- **Setup Guides**: `/docs/setup/` - Environment, database, cron, indicators
+- **Migration Docs**: `/docs/migration/` - Express.js migration details
+- **Project Plan**: `/docs/project/` - Development roadmap

 ## Contributing

 This is a course project.
 Please refer to the course guidelines for contribution rules.

 ## AI Code Generation

 This project uses AI assistance for code generation.
 All AI-generated code is reviewed, tested, and documented.
-Issues encountered with AI-generated code are tracked for the course report.

-### Known Issues
-- AI sometimes generates Express code despite pure Node.js requirement
-- Indicator calculations may have look-ahead bias without proper validation
-- API error handling needs manual review for completeness